gcash/bchd/avalanche/spec.md

 The signature covers `cat(request ID, votes)`.
 A node must reject (and probably ban) a peer which returned an `avaresponse` with a bad signature.

+> Signature is expensive.
+You are allowing attackers to force this node to do an ECDSA sig operation per request.
+It would be easy for an attacker to chew up all available CPU
+> Consider forcing requester to do a gratituous signature or POW to get one back

 ### Node Operation